isabelemma123/Computer/README.md

 - Is their most popular music their least experimental music?
 - How did Death Grips' music change over time?
 Has Death Grips become more experimental over time?

 In summary, I will be analyzing i) how Death Grips changed over time and ii) what makes Death Grips experimental.
-My research will be based on the data of 7 albums and 1 EP.
+My research will be based on the data of 7 albums and 1 EP.A line I wrote on my local computer